nek023/QBFlatButton/README.md

 ## Installation
-Via Cocoapods:
+QBFlatButton can be installed via [CocoaPods](http://cocoapods.org/).

     `pod 'QBFlatButton', '~> 1.0'`

-Or download the project and add QBFlatButton.h/.m to your project.
+Or simply download it and include `QBFlatButton.h` in your project manually.
-`#import "QBFlatButton.h"` in your ViewController

 ## ScreenShot